Chorionic Villus Sampling—Transcervical

 This test may be considered when:

 When the results of the testing are available, you will need to consider what you will do with the information.
-If the test shows that your baby may have a genetic disorder, it may require you to make tough decisions regarding your pregnancy, such as whether or not to continue it.
-If you continue with the pregnancy, you will need to address concerns, such as planning for a child with special needs.
+If there is a genetic disorder, further counseling can be helpful.
 Your doctor can help you understand the pros and cons of having this test, as well as talk about your options after you know the results.

 Possible Complications TOP